Certificate in Working With Couples

 • Learnt about 5 different thinking styles (meta-programmes) that people use

-• Understood how meta-programme differences are a significant source of conflict
+• Understood how meta-programme differences can be a significant source of conflict

 • Learn what your personal meta-programme preferences are